justianto/dataanalystprojects/README.md

 My primary aim was to balance revenue growth and profitability while encouraging customer loyalty through repeat purchases.
 By analyzing various business metrics, I sought actionable insights to drive informed business decisions.

-Join me as I dive into SQL databases, analyze data, and present findings in a straightforward manner, aiming to provide practical recommendations for enhancing business strategies.
-This project is all about unveiling insights that can shape smarter, data-driven decisions for business success.

 ## [SQL Project 2 : Data Cleaning]:

-In today's era of data-driven decision-making, the integrity of data stands as the cornerstone.
-Raw data often arrives with imperfections—missing values, inconsistencies, duplicates, and anomalies—that can compromise the accuracy of analyses.
-As a data professional, I recognize the pivotal role of data cleaning in the realm of data science workflows.

 This project encapsulates my journey in working with a real-world dataset, showcasing my adeptness in: